CrunchyData/pgCompare/README.md

 - batch-commit-size:  The commit size controls the array size and number of rows concurrently inserted into the dc_source/dc_target staging tables.
 - batch-progress-report-size:  Defines the number of rows used in mod to report progress.
 - database-source:  Determines if the sorting of the rows based on primary key occurs on the source/target database.
 If set to true, the default, the rows will be sorted before being compared.
 If set to false, the sorting will take place in the repository database.
+- float-cast: Defines how float and double data types are cast for hash function (notation|standard).
+Default is notation (for scientific notation).
 - loader-threads: Sets the number of threads to load data into the temporary tables.
 Default is 4.
 Set to 0 to disable loader threads.
 - log-level:   Level to determine the amount of log messages written to the log destination.
 - log-destination:  Location where log messages will be written.
 Default is stdout.